rodrigolk22/Laravel/README.md

 - Set node libs:

 > npm install

 > npm run build

 If you runnig this app in Windows, will need set a symlink to show images properly.
 Run this command:

 > php artisan storage:link

-If you want to upload big images pelase change this lines in php.ini:
+If you want to upload big images, you must change this lines in php.ini:

 > upload_max_filesize

 > post_max_size

 - Finally run the application: